getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ## Selectors

-You have the possibility to select a region of the event using JSON-path-like syntax.
-To delete a specific key in "Additional Data", you could for example use:
+You can select a region of the event using JSON-path-like syntax.
+As an example, to delete a specific key in "Additional Data":

 ```json
 {